amplication/bookstore-blog/README.md

 ## implementation:

 We'll start out by creating two repositories as can been seen within the overview, a `source code` and a `cluster configuration` repository.
-Theoretically both could be housed in the same repository, but a seperation of concerns is advised.
+Theoretically both could be housed in the same repository, but a separation of concerns is advised.

 The next step would be to setup the continuous integration pipeline to create the artifact, i.e. container image, that will be used as a starting point in the continuous deployment process.
-In this walkthrough we'll use GitHub for our repository aswell as GitHub Actions for our pipeline.
+In this walkthrough we'll use GitHub for our repository as well as GitHub Actions for our pipeline.
 However this setup can be made in most popular version control/pipeline options.

 #### continuous Integration workflow

-Within the source code repository under ther `.github/worksflows/` directory we'll create a GitHub actions workflow, which we name `continuous-integration.yaml`.
+Within the source code repository under the `.github/worksflows/` directory we'll create a GitHub actions workflow, which we name `continuous-integration.yaml`.
 This workflow will consist of checking out the source code, building the container image and pushing it to the GitHub Packages Image registry.

 ```yaml
 name: continuous-integration